dginst/dginst.github.io/_posts/2019-05-13-hesec-webinar.md

 published: false
 ---

-We are happy to announce our collaborations with [Harvard Extension Students Environment Club](https://hesec.extension.harvard.edu/webinars) (HESEC) to deliver a webinar on the Econimic and Environmental Suistanability of Bitcoin.
+In collaboration with [Harvard Extension Students Environment Club](https://hesec.extension.harvard.edu/webinars) (HESEC) we delivered a webinar on the Economics and Environmental Sustainability   of Bitcoin.

-If you are interested, [here](https://youtu.be/36slArIgsbw?t=18) you can find the video of the webinar and [here]({{ site.baseurl }}/docs/2019-05-13-hesec-webinar.pdf) the slides presented.
+We are happy to share here the [video](https://youtu.be/36slArIgsbw?t=18) of the webinar and the [slides]({{ site.baseurl }}/docs/2019-05-13-hesec-webinar.pdf) presented.

+Don't forget to subscribe our youtube [channel](https://www.youtube.com/channel/UC8h0W-Jan5GkbHLQAO0FYKA) to stay updated with our new videos.

-<iframe width="560" height="315" src="https://youtu.be/36slArIgsbw?t=18" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="400" src="https://www.youtube.com/embed/36slArIgsbw?start=18" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>